The Government promotes the transparència of algorithms with a new public registry of artificial intelligence

 These digital services are used by the majority of Catalan administrations, which multiplies the positive impact of the bot on citizen service.

-This system uses biometric verification techniques to allow citizens to prove their identity remotely and securely, facilitating the obtaining of theidCAT Mobile.
+This system uses biometric verification techniques to allow citizens to prove their identity remotely and securely, facilitating the obtaining of theidCAT Phone.

 The video identification system strengthens the security of online registration and improves the user experience, making it simpler and more reliable.

 Service based on RPA (Robotic Process Automation) which automates the generation of municipal energy vulnerability reports provided for in Law 24/2015, on urgent measures to address the emergency in the field of housing and energy poverty.
-It integrates data from the Via Oberta interoperability services and municipal social systems to standardize and accelerate the process.
-This service does not incorporate AI, but a transparency report and a registration sheet have also been prepared for the sensitivity of the use case and its direct impact on people in vulnerable situations.
+It integrates data from interoperability services Via Oberta and municipal social systems to standardize and accelerate the process.
+This service does not incorporate AI, but a report has also been prepared transparència and a registration form for the sensitivity of the use case and its direct impact on people in vulnerable situations.